 Every year, the festival Theatertreffen brings remarkable productions from the German-language region as well as works by emerging artists from across the world to Berlin.
-Which topics, aesthetics and urgent issues are shaping contemporary theatre?
+What are the topics, aesthetics and issues shaping the theatre today?

 The 10 Selected Productions are the festival’s core: Ten remarkable productions are selected each year by an independent jury of critics from among around 400 shows within the German-language region and the viewing period.
 They receive an invitation to Berlin and are presented together in a jam-packed two weeks in May at Haus der Berliner Festspiele and other venues around the city.
 These performances are complemented by other programme series and formats of the festival.

 The Stückemarkt is almost a festival within the festival: It has been dedicated to the promotion of contemporary drama since 1978, inviting theatre makers (2018 was the first year in which invitations were issued worldwide) to apply by submitting their new plays or already completed theatre projects.
 The International Forum is a gathering of young international artists as part of a fellowship programme, where they experience art together and work on the future of the theatre.
 A critical coverage of the Theatertreffen is provided by the emerging journalists staffing the Theatertreffen-Blog; the programme TT Context serves as an additional discursive framework for the festival.

-A number of smaller elements have developed into established Theatertreffen-components: In Open Campus, the Theatertreffen has become a place where students from schools and universities can meet and create networks.
+A number of smaller elements have developed into established Theatertreffen-components: In Open Campus, the Theatertreffen has become a place where students from universities and schools can meet and create networks.
 Each year, the Theatertreffen-Award has been handed out to the companies of the selection of ten invited productions.
 Since 2021, the Forum Ecological Sustainability has also regularly brought together representatives of the houses invited to the selection of 10 for an exchange on sustainable cultural work.